alangpierce/sucrase/README.md

   mostly beneficial in development, and in many cases, Babel or tsc will be more suitable for production builds.

+See the [Project Vision](./docs/PROJECT_VISION.md) document for more details on the philosophy behind Sucrase.

 ## Motivation

 As JavaScript implementations mature, it becomes more and more reasonable to